paulveillard/cybersecurity-cryptography/README.md

 - [The Code Book](https://simonsingh.net/books/the-code-book/) - This book is a digest of the history of cryptography, covering both ancient times, and newer cryptography methods.
 There are exercises at the end and the solution of those was rewarded with $10.000.
 - [The Cryptoparty Handbook](https://unglue.it/work/141611/) - This book provides a comprehensive guide to the various topics of the computer and internet security.
 - [Understanding Cryptography](http://www.crypto-textbook.com/) - Often overlooked, this book is a boon for beginners to the field.
 It contains plenty of exercises at the end of each chapter, aimed at reinforcing concepts and cementing ideas.
+- [Cryptography: A Very Short Introduction](https://www.amazon.it/dp/0192803158?linkCode=gs2&tag=uuid06-21) - This book is a clear and informative introduction to cryptography and data protection - subjects of considerable social and political importance.

 **[`^        back to top        ^`](#)**